Mémorial des Martyrs de la Déportation

 A tourist crowd piles into this green-and-gold awning-shaded, old-world people-watching spot with prime views of the buskers on Pont...

 Café Saint Régis

 Waiters in long white aprons, a white ceramic-tiled interior, and retro vintage decor make hip Le Saint Régis (as regulars call it) a...

 square de l’Île de France, 1er · interesting places nearby

 Mémorial des Martyrs de la Déportation information

-The Memorial to the Victims of the Deportation, erected in 1962, remembers the 160,000 residents of France (including 76,000 Jews, of whom 11,000 were children) deported to and murdered in Nazi concentration camps during WWII.
+The Memorial to the Victims of the Deportation, erected in 1962, remembers the 200,000 French residents (including 76,000 Jews, of whom 11,000 were children) who were deported to and murdered in Nazi concentration camps during WWII.
 A single barred ‘window’ separates the bleak, rough-concrete courtyard from the waters of the Seine.
 Inside lies the Tomb of the Unknown Deportee .